Red Orchestra (espionage): Roessler's sources in World War II

-Roessler's value to the Soviet Union lay entirely with the great quantity of high-quality intelligence that he obtained and that played such a decisive part in the Soviet victory at the Battle of Kursk.
-Around 12000 typed pages were sourced from the German High Command of planned operations on the Eastern Front.
+Roessler's value to the Soviet Union lay entirely in the great quantity of high-quality intelligence that he obtained and that played such a decisive part in the Soviet victory at the Battle of Kursk.
+Around 12,000 typed pages were sourced from the German High Command of planned operations on the Eastern Front.
 Roessler was often able to deliver accurate intelligence, often within 24 hours of the orders being issued.
 For instance, a German army commander found a copy of his own orders in the Red Army headquarters building in the Polish town of Łomża when his unit occupied it after wresting it from the Russians.
-This was reported to the German high command, yet they was unable to find the leak.
+This was reported to the German high command, yet they were unable to find the leak.
 It was never discovered who they were.
-The four sources whose codenames were Werther, Teddy, Olga, and Anna were responsible for 42.5 percent of the intelligence sent from Switzerland to the Soviet Union.
+The four sources whose codenames were Werther, Teddy, Olga, and Anna were responsible for 42.5 per cent of the intelligence sent from Switzerland to the Soviet Union.

 The search for the identity of those sources has created a very large body of work of varying quality and offering various conclusions.
 Several theories can be dismissed immediately including by Foote and several other writers that the code names reflected the sources' access type rather than their identity, for example that Werther stood for Wehrmacht, Olga for Oberkommando der Luftwaffe, Anna for Auswärtiges Amt (Foreign Office) as the evidence does not support it.
 Alexander Radó made this claim in his memoirs, that were examined in a Der Spiegel article.
 Three and a half years before his death, Roessler described the identity of the four sources to a confidant.
 They were a German major who was in charge of the Abwehr before Wilhelm Canaris, Hans Bernd Gisevius, Carl Goerdeler and a General Boelitz, who was then deceased.

 The most reliable study by the CIA Historical Review Program concluded that of the four sources, the most important source was Werther.
 The study stated he was likely Wehrmacht General Hans Oster, other Abwehr officers working with Swiss intelligence, or Swiss intelligence on its own.
 There was no evidence to link the other three codenames to known individuals.
 The CIA believed that the German sources gave their reports to Swiss General Staff, who in turn supplied Roessler with information that the Swiss wanted to pass to the Soviets.